hensden/kickstart/content/other/Extractive-Summarization/index.md

 +++
+title = ""
-title = "Content Aware Image Resizing" date = 2020-07-09T03:05:04Z
+date = 2020-07-09T02:54:11Z
 draft = false

 # Tags: can be used for filtering projects.
-# Example: `tags = ["image-processing", "computer-vision"]`
+# Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["image-processing", "computer-vision", "python", "c++", "opencv"]
+tags = ["machine-learning", "signal-processing", "deep-learning", "cognitive-neuroscience", "python", "tensorflow"]

 # Project summary to display on homepage.
-summary = "Images retargeting using the Patch-matching approach based on an approximate nearest neighbor algorithm and bidirectional similarity"
+summary = "Extracted sentences of importance from CNN news articles to create a summary, using optimized unsupervised algorithms including Page rank and sequence learning with LSTM (Enc-Dec model).
+Compared the results with a preset abstractive summary using Pyrouge"
 # Slides (optional).
 #   Associate this page with Markdown slides.
 #   Simply enter your slide deck's filename without extension.